Contact: 646-368-8882

 Uniforms 101

 Since 2004, PPF’s Uniforms 101 Project has provided over 3,000 new school uniforms for low-income students in Cape Town, Limpopo, Durban and Johannesburg.
 In Johannesburg, school uniforms are produced by PPF’s Crafting Social Change program at Basadi Pele Foundation (BPF), a community training and manufacturing site.
+Through the generosity of PPF donors, these children can now attend school without stigma or the threat of expulsion.

-"We have different categories of families; some are child-headed, unemployed parents, and some children are taken care of by their grannies.
+"We have different categories of families; some are child-headed, some are unemployed parents, and some children are taken care of by their grannies.
 The mortality rate of parents is growing daily.
 We appreciate the PPF partnership because you are making a difference and adding values.
 The children appreciate what they have been given and realize that there are people like you who recognize them and acknowledge their existence.
 The uniforms you have given have instilled pride in them and a sense of belonging."

 - Mrs. E.M.
 Mahambe, Principal of Patrick Mashego Primary School (Kagiso Township, Johannesburg)